Join us for an adventure in flavor!

 The most common side dish for pernil is arroz con gandules, or rice and pigeon peas, which is the national dish of Puerto Rico.
 It also goes great with tostones or maduros.

-That being said, this super flavorful meat is also a great filler for tacos, empanadas, bowl meals or even sandwiches.
-Leftovers go especially good in Cuban sandwiches.
+That being said, this super flavorful meat is also a great filler for my tacos, empanadas, bowl meals, or even sandwiches.
+Leftovers go especially well in Cuban sandwiches.

 Variations

-• Sometimes we add orange juice or lime juice to the marinade for a citrusy flavor.
+- Sometimes I add orange juice or lime juice to the marinade for a citrusy flavor.

-• Play with seasonings.
-Sazon is not always used, though we love the flavor it adds.
-Sometimes we add a dash or cumin or paprika.
+- I play with seasonings too.
+Sazon is not always used, though I love the flavor it adds.
+Sometimes I add a dash or cumin or paprika.

 If you love big flavors as much as we do, this is bound to become a new favorite.
 While you’re here, be sure to subscribe to the GypsyPlate newsletter, we’re always cooking up tasty new meals for you!